Congratulations Jeff and Scott!

-Although he considers portraits to be his niche, here at Miami, his photographic assignments include aerial, architectural, commercial, and industrial photography, and cover such areas as photojournalism, scientific research, public relations, student and faculty portfolios, and portrait and sports photography.
+Although he enjoys Dance Photography the most, here at Miami, his photographic assignments include aerial, architectural, commercial, and industrial photography, and cover such areas as photojournalism, scientific research, public relations, student and faculty portfolios, professional portraits and sports photography.

 As a 2008 Emmy Award Winner, seven-times-nominated cinematographer, and post-production editor, De'Niel Phipps has made his mark in the film and television industry for the past 14 years.
 He was first introduced to the business at age 13, helping produce his church's weekly television program.
 Having this opportunity while young charted the path that allowed him to follow his dreams.